kabal-com/action-deploy-frontend/readme.md

 # GitHub Action: Build and deploy front-end

-An easy-to-use action to build and deploy a new version of an application front-end.
+An easy-to-use action to build and deploy a new version of an application front end.
 Once set up, any tag starting with the letter `v` will trigger an attempt to build and deploy the project.
 Tags should be [SemVer](https://semver.org)-compliant, e.g. `v1.2.3`.

 Assumptions: